-Although the Library has reopened with limited capacity and social distancing, our program will still remain online.
+Although the Library has reopened with social distancing, our program will still remain online.
 We are confident that quality services can and will continue.
 That said, we are all looking forward to getting back to face to face tutoring, classes and programs.

 Contact us for more information.